Skip to main content

 • The specified source must exist

-• Tool names must be unique
+• Tool names must be unique and cannot conflict with built-in tools (execute_sql, search_objects)

 • Parameter count must match SQL placeholders